Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 The displays for the Barista Express (top) and La Specialista (bottom)

-La Specialista’s interface, on the other hand, was much more confusing.
+La Specialista’s interface, on the other hand, was a little more.
 It has more dials and buttons than the Express, and they only have vague symbols…which button produces hot water: the water drops or the cup of tea??
+That said, I do like the drink options on the right, as it has a preset for Americanos.

 The Winner: Barista Breville Express